What is a CPU? How is CPU classified and how it works?

 2. History of CPU

-The first commercial CPU was Intel 4004 from Intel manufacturer.
-It is introduced by Intel in November 1971.
-Intel 4004 had 2250 transistors and 16 pins.
+The first commercial CPU was the Intel 4004, introduced by Intel in November 1971.
+It had 2250 transistors and 16 pins.

 chip-intel-4004

-In 2006, Intel introduced Intel Northwood Pentium microprocessor, which had 55 million transistors and 478 pins.
+In 2006, Intel introduced the Northwood Pentium microprocessor which had 55 million transistors and 478 pins.

 lithography-process-cpu

-When we cannot reduce size of a transistor further, Moore’s law will no longer right.
+Once we are unable to reduce the size of a transistor any further, Moore’s law will no longer be applicable.

 3. How is CPU classified?